MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-provisioning-service-client-h/prov-sc-get-device-registration-state.md

 );
 ```

-Retreives a device registration state from the Provisioning Service.

 ## Parameters
-* `prov_client`A handle used for connecting to the Provisioning Service.
+* `prov_client` A handle used for connecting to the Provisioning Service.

-* `reg_id`The registration id of the target registration status.
+* `reg_id` The registration id of the target registration status.

-* `reg_state_ptr`A pointer to a handle for a registration state, to be filled with retreived data.
+* `reg_state_ptr` A pointer to a handle for a registration state, to be filled with retreived data.

 ## Returns
 0 upon success, a non-zero number upon failure.